 - Distracting Alan.
 At first I trained my client with a variety of meditation and cognitive behavioral techniques to distract himself from Alan.
 Sometimes the strategies worked and he had relief from Alan for a few hours and then a few days.
 But Alan persisted and would come back to attack him.

 - Understanding Alan.
 Gently and very gradually, I worked with my client to understand and respect Alan.
 I would calmly ask my client, “Do you think Alan is trying to help you?”
 At first my client said, “No!”
 But then I would say, “Maybe Alan is trying to protect you.”
 After all, Alan was his flight or fight instinct.
 Could Alan have been an amazing fighter in prehistoric times?
 Had modernization changed Alan into a distorted, disfigured version of himself unable to act effectively or skillfully in today’s modern world?
 The once amazing Alan had now become a tormentor.
-NOTE: If you are a survivor of childhood trauma or experienced an acute trauma, your anxiety will be even more distorted and disfigured than ordinary anxiety affected by modernization.
+NOTE: If you are a survivor of childhood trauma or experienced an acute trauma, your anxiety will be even more distorted and disfigured than ordinary anxiety.

 - Developing compassion for Alan.
 Only when my client began to see Alan’s true nature as a wonderful helper and primitive instinct, did Alan start to truly change.
 My client began to have compassion for Alan.
 He could sit with Alan and his antics and talk to him.
 He could support Alan to see the world in a more realistic way.
 He could explain to Alan about modernization and that the threats that exist today do not deserve the same magnitude of a reaction as the threats of warriors or wolves swooping into attack him in the middle of the night.
 In modern day, the threats were more psychological and my client needed to help Alan develop the skill to cope with chronic psychological threats.